captn3m0/ideas/README.md

 A few more links on this: [[a](https://fransdejonge.com/2018/03/twitter-and-facebook-dont-support-svg-yet/), [[b]](https://github.com/BreakOutEvent/breakout-frontend/issues/234), [[c]](https://indieweb.org/The-Open-Graph-protocol#Does_not_support_SVG_images).

+Think of how powerful this could be: `<meta property="og:image" content="https://image.sv/g/https://captnemo.in/img/title-banner.svg />`

-A somewhat relevant thing: https://www.bannerbear.com/
+A somewhat relevant thing: https://www.bannerbear.com/.
+There are more details on https://github.com/captn3m0/ideas/issues/11 if this sounds interesting.

 ## NammaBescom OCR/Overlay Bot